 I listened to everyone else and ignored my heart.
 But as life often has it, your heart can only be put on hold for so long.

-Slowly and quietly, my heart began to give me little truths.
+Slowly and quietly, my heart began to offer me little truths.
 I began to listen more and more.

 And on that fateful day in 2015 when I lost my job, do you know what I did?